Feature #47072: mgr/dashboard: Usability Improvements

 This would be chance for another rethinking on the landing page (v3) in order to make it more intuitive, more evenly distributed when it comes to information displayed and its relevancy.

-#4 Updated by Paul Cuzner 5 months ago
+#4 Updated by Paul Cuzner over 2 years ago

 There are a few things worth highlighting in the mockup to avoid confusion